lordmauve/pgzero/doc/introduction.rst

 screen.
 Once it slides off the right-hand side of the screen, we reset it back to the left.

+Your Functions draw() and update() work in similar ways but are designed for two different purposes.
+The draw() function draws the current position of the alien while the update() function is used to show the alien moving on the screen.

 Handling clicks
 ---------------